Diego Lainez: América

 Lainez was recruited by scout Ángel González along with his brother Mauro.
 Mauro decided to join Pachuca's academy, while Diego opted to join Club América.

-On 1 March 2017, Lainez made his competitive debut with América in the Copa MX group stage match against Santos Laguna.
+On 1 March 2017 Lainez made his competitive debut with América in the Copa MX group stage match against Santos Laguna.
 Three days later, he made his league debut against León, becoming one of the club's youngest players to debut for the first team at 16 years old.
 On 19 March, after a lineup error that ruled out Gerson Torres from being eligible to play, Lainez was assigned to start against Pumas UNAM.

-On 4 August 2018, Lainez scored his first two goals for América in a 3–1 win over Pachuca at Estadio Hidalgo; he became the youngest player to score a double with the club, and the fifth youngest to score a goal in the club's history.
-On 18 September, Lainez suffered a sprained ankle on his left foot during training following a tackle from Bruno Valdez, forcing him to miss out on four weeks of action, including the Súper Clásico against arch-rivals Guadalajara.
+On 4 August 2018 Lainez scored his first two goals for América in a 3–1 win over Pachuca at Estadio Hidalgo; he became the youngest player to score a double with the club, and the fifth youngest to score a goal in the club's history.
+On 18 September he suffered a sprained ankle on his left foot during training following a tackle from Bruno Valdez, forcing him to miss out on four weeks of action, including the Súper Clásico against arch-rivals Guadalajara.
 He would return from injury on 20 October, and scored his first goal playing in the Estadio Azteca as América defeated Tijuana 3–0.
 Lainez scored in both legs of the Apertura semifinal series against Universidad Nacional, making him the youngest player to ever score during the playoff stage for the club.

 Betis

-On 10 January 2019, Lainez joined La Liga club Real Betis on a five-year contract reportedly worth $14 million.
-The move made him the youngest player to emigrate from the Liga MX, as well as the second most expensive transfer paid for a Mexican player by a European club.
+On 10 January 2019 Lainez joined La Liga club Real Betis on a five-year contract reportedly worth $14 million.
+The move made him the youngest player to emigrate from the Liga MX, as well as the second-most expensive transfer paid for a Mexican player by a European club.
 He was handed the squad number 22.
 He made his debut in La Liga on 20 January in a 3–2 home victory over Girona, making his appearance as an 81st-minute substitute.
 The following week, Lainez earned a starting berth and played 75 minutes in Real's 1–0 defeat to Athletic de Bilbao.
-On 14 February, he became the youngest Mexican player to score in the UEFA Europa League when he netted an injury-time equalizer in a 3–3 draw with Rennes in the first leg of the round of 32.
+On 14 February he became the youngest Mexican player to score in the UEFA Europa League when he netted an injury-time equalizer in a 3–3 draw with Rennes in the first leg of the round of 32.